sftrabbit/thinky-puzzle-bot/README.md

 ## Usage

 The Thinky Puzzle Bot listens for 🔗 reactions on messages, attempts to extract any game links from that message, and posts information about that game to a particular channel.
+The `/set-title` command can be used in that channel to update the title of a game; it takes a `message-link`, which is either a message URL or ID, and a `new-title`, which is the new title for the game.

 ## Deployment